HelloChatterbox/dev_documentation/docs/using-mycroft-ai/customizations/languages/README.md

 ## 5. Skills

 In order to support a new language, individual Skills must support that language too.
-Mycroft Skills are already structured to cater for new languages.
+Chatterbox Skills are already structured to cater for new languages.
 Within the Skill's directory, you will see subdirectories called `dialog`, `vocab` or `locale`.
 Within these directories is a directory for each of the languages the Skill supports, named after the BCP-47 language code for the language - such as `en-us` for American English and `pt-br` for Brazilian Portuguese.

-To have a Skill support another language, the easiest way is to contribute to translating `dialog` and `vocab` files on the [Mycroft Translate](https://translate.mycroft.ai) platform.
-When significant progress has been made on a language in Mycroft Translate, the translations are automatically added to Skills.
+To have a Skill support another language, the easiest way is to contribute to translating `dialog` and `vocab` files on the [Chatterbox Translate](https://translate.chatterbox.ai) platform.
+When significant progress has been made on a language in Chatterbox Translate, the translations are automatically added to Skills.

 You can modify the individual `dialog` and `vocab` files for a Skill on your own device if you need to.
-Each Skill is in it's own directory on your device at `/opt/mycroft/skills/`.
+Each Skill is in it's own directory on your device at `/opt/chatterbox/skills/`.

-## 6. Mycroft Core - Lingua Franca library
+## 6. Chatterbox Core - Lingua Franca library

-In addition to the above, `mycroft-core` also requires localization, in particular to extract dates and numbers.
+In addition to the above, `chatterbox-core` also requires localization, in particular to extract dates and numbers.

-For more information, see the [Lingua Franca Github repository](https://github.com/MycroftAI/lingua-franca).
+For more information, see the [Lingua Franca Github repository](https://github.com/ChatterboxAI/lingua-franca).

 Some common files for each language are:

 * `parse_LANG.py` - this file parses large numbers, extracts dates and times in formats specific to the language, and handles definite articles such as 'a, an' etc.
 * `format_LANG.py` - this file formats cardinal and ordinal numbers, and helps to handle pronunciation of complex phrases involving decimals and fractions.
 Depending on the language, this file will also help format days of the week and other complex date and time phrasing.

-As of mid-2019, the languages supported by `mycroft-core` are:
+As of mid-2019, the languages supported by `chatterbox-core` are:

 * [German](german.md) \(`de`\)
 * French \(`fr`\)